 With politics constantly tugging his sleeve, he eventually returns to the front line to marshal a party in disarray.
 The intensity of the months leading up to 6 May 2010 is as dramatic as any screenplay, with Campbell chronicling Brown’s struggle to win over a disillusioned nation and then his dignified departure from the main stage.
 For Campbell, another chapter closes.
 So what next?

-Burnley FC on Twitter
+Alan Travis on Twitter